a-chakrawarti/Learning-TypeScript/README.md

 ## Why TypeScript?

+TypeScript forces us to write better, cleaner code which makes the code predictable and less error prone.

 > In JS, when we access the value of an input element regardless of its input type, its always a string.

 - JS is dynamically typed and error only shows up in runtime when instantiated.
 TS adds type support to JS, and errors are caught while it is being typed and during the compilation.
 - Specifying type is completely optional in TS.
 - More time on coding, less time on debugging.

-- TS forces us to write better, cleaner and less error prone code.

 - TypeScript can't be executed by JavaScript environment like the browsers and NodeJS.